 Wilmington College was founded in 1870 by the Religious Society of Friends (Quakers), who are known for the promotion of the ideals of social justice, peacemaking, respect for all persons and the equality of all people.
 The College still strives to incorporate each of these qualities throughout its campus-wide programs.

-The Office of Multicultural Affairs coordinates educational, cultural, and social programs designed to educate and inspire all students.
+The Office of Diversity and Inclusion coordinates educational, cultural, and social programs designed to educate and inspire all students.
 Our mission is to promote an inclusive college climate by acting as an educational resource that prepares students to succeed in a diverse society.

 Additionally, this office serves as a resource for the entire campus community, while providing multicultural students and their families with a direct and centralized connection to Wilmington College.
 All are welcome to stop by and discuss concerns related to race, gender, religion, sexuality, or ability.